Dividend Withholding Tax (DWT)

 Exemptions for non-residents

 A qualifying non-resident person can claim an exemption from DWT.
+However, this is subject to outbound payments defensive measures.

-Qualifying non-resident persons are:
+Qualifying non-resident persons subject to defensive measures are:

-- a stock exchange in the State
+• a stock exchange in the State

-- one or more than one recognised stock exchanges in a relevant territory or territories
+• one, or more than one, recognised stock exchanges in a relevant territory or territories

-- such other stock exchange as may be approved of by the Minister for Finance.
+• such other stock exchange as may be approved of by the Minister for Finance.

-- Companies not resident in the state who are a 75% subsidiary of another company.
+• Companies not resident in the State who are a 75% subsidiary of another company.
 Where the parent company’s principal class of shares are substantially and regularly traded on either:

-- a stock exchange in the State
+• a stock exchange in the State

-- one or more than one recognised stock exchanges in a relevant territory or territories
+• one, or more than one, recognised stock exchanges in a relevant territory or territories

-- such other stock exchange as may be approved of by the Minister for Finance.
+• such other stock exchange as may be approved of by the Minister for Finance.

-- a stock exchange in the State
+• a stock exchange in the State

-- one or more than one recognised stock exchanges in a relevant territory or territories
+• one, or more than one, recognised stock exchanges in a relevant territory or territories

-- such other stock exchange as may be approved of by the Minister for Finance.
+• such other stock exchange as may be approved of by the Minister for Finance.

 To claim an exemption

 Exemption from DWT is not an automatic entitlement.
-To claim an exemption a qualifying non-resident person must complete the relevant exemption declaration form:
+To claim an exemption, a qualifying non-resident person must complete the relevant exemption declaration form:

-- Form V2B, if they are a company
+• Form V2B, if they are a company

-- Form V2A, if they are an individual
+• Form V2A, if they are an individual

-- Form V2C, if they are a body of persons (and not an individual or company).
+• Form V2C, if they are a body of persons (and not an individual or company).

 Forms V2A and V2C must be certified by the tax authority of the country in which the qualifying non-resident person is resident.